tankh99/tp/docs/tutorials/AddRemark.md

 ### Hook `RemarkCommand` into the application

-Now that we have our `RemarkCommand` ready to be executed, we need to update `AddressBookParser#parseCommand()` to recognize the `remark` keyword.
+Now that we have our `RemarkCommand` ready to be executed, we need to update `CommandParser#parseCommand()` to recognize the `remark` keyword.
 Add the new command to the `switch` block by creating a new `case` that returns a new instance of `RemarkCommand`.

 You can refer to the changes in this [diff](https://github.com/AY2324S2-CS2103-F08-2/tp/commit/35eb7286f18a029d39cb7a29df8f172a001e4fd8#diff-399c284cb892c20b7c04a69116fcff6ccc0666c5230a1db8e4a9145def8fa4ee).